Snakehead Fish: Invasive Predators in North America

 - Information about snakeheads: a PDF document from the USFWS (US Fish and Wildlife Service)

 - How to distinguish a snakehead from other fish in North America from the Wisconsin government

 - Facts about giant snakeheads from the USGS (United States Geological Survey)

-- Northern snakehead information from the USGS
+- Northern snakehead information from New York Invasive Species Information

 - Discovery of a blotched snakehead in Burnaby from the Vancouver Sun newspaper